justwinstuff/snippetly/README.md

 ## Why Snippetly?

 Every developer has written the same piece of sh\*t multiple times.
-Snippetly exists to solve that problem by providing an organized and searchable collection of useful code snippets.
-Whether you're looking for common patterns, quick fixes, or best practices, Snippetly makes code reuse effortless.
+Snippetly exists to solve that problem by providing an organized and searchable collection of useful (not that true) code snippets.

 ## How to Add a Snippet